yungyuc/nsdhw_23au/project/CodeStone1125/README.md

 print(aabb)  # Output will be the AABB: (-1, 0, 5, 6)
 ### SAT's Pseudo code
-* Separating Axis Theorem: The Separating Axis Theorem (SAT) is a collision detection method for 2D shapes.
-It checks if there's an axis where two shapes can be separated , indicating no collision.
+* Separating Axis Theorem:  A collision detection method for 2D shapes.
+It checks if there's an axis where two shapes can be separated, indicating no collision.
   If no separating axis is found, the shapes are colliding.
-   SAT is used for efficient and accurate collision detection in games and simulations.
+SAT is used for accurate collision detection in games and simulations.
   Here is the pseudo code in `python`:

   ```